-Activity Rule Coastal management area Classification Standards/terms/conditions Control/notification Policy reference Temporary military training activities that do not involve excavation or use of explosives, including placement of temporary structures and temporary exclusive occupation of the common marine and coastal area and any associated: (a) noise; (b) disturbance of the foreshore or seabed; (c) deposition in, on or under the foreshore or seabed; and (d) discharge of sediment.
+Activity Rule Coastal management are Classification Standards/terms/conditions Control/notification Policy reference Temporary military training activities that do not involve excavation or use of explosives, including placement of temporary structures and temporary exclusive occupation of the common marine and coastal area and any associated: (a) noise; (b) disturbance of the foreshore or seabed; (c) deposition in, on or under the foreshore or seabed; and (d) discharge of sediment.
 Note (1): Iwi authorities that have requested to be informed of this activity will be advised by Council.
 Note (2): If the activity does not meet the standards, terms and conditions in this Rule refer to Rule 32.
-31 Estuaries Unmodified Estuaries Modified Open Coast Port Permitted (a) occupation is for a period of no more than three consecutive weeks; (b) activity does not involve construction of permanent structures; (c) Taranaki Regional Council is informed of the activity at least five working days prior to commencement by entering details of the activity at www.trc.gov/n.z/informcouncil (d) written notice is given to the adjacent territorial authority at least five working days prior to the adjacent territorial period in the public of the details of the activity, any restrictions imposed on the use of the area and contact information of the organiser at least seven working days prior to the activity commencing; (f) the details of the activity, along with any restrictions imposed on the use of the area, are published in a newspaper circulating in the entire area likely to be affected by the activity at least 14 working days prior to the activity commencing; (g) activity complies with the general standards specified in Section 8.6 of this Plan: (h) activity does not exclude, or effectively exclude, public access from areas of the coastal marine area over 10 ha or from more than 320 m along the length of the foreshore; (i) activity does not hinder the operation requirements of emergency services including the coastguard, police and surf lifesaving; (ii) activity does not have an adverse effect on the values associated with historic heritage identified in Schedule 5 [Historic heritage]; and (k) activity does not have an adverse effect on any threatened or at risk, or regionally distinctive species, or any rare and uncommon ecosystem type including those identified in Schedule 4A [Significant indigenous biodiversity].
+31 Estuaries Unmodified Open Coast Port d Permitted (a) the duration of the activity occurs on no more than 30 days over a 12 month period occupation is for a period of no more than three consecutive weeks; (33) (b) activity does not involve construction of permanent structures; (c) Taranaki Regional Council is informed of the activity at least five working days prior to commencement by entering details of the activity at www.trc.govt.nz/informcouncil; (d) written notice is given to the adjacent territorial authority at least five working days prior to the adjacent territorial authority at least five working days prior to the adjacent territorial authority at least five working days prior to the adjacent territorial authority at least five working days prior to the activity commencing; (33) (e) signs are located at the site of the activity notifying the public of the details of the activity, any restrictions imposed on the use of the area and contact information of the organiser at least seven working days prior to the activity commencing; (f) the details of the activity, along with any restrictions imposed on the use of the area, are published in a newspaper circulating in the entire area likely to be affected by the activity at least 14 working days prior to the activity commencing; (g) activity complies with the general standards specified in Section 8.6 of this Plan; (h) activity does not exclude, or effectively exclude, public access from areas of the coastal marine area over 10 ha or from more than 320 m along the length of the foreshore; (j) activity does not have an adverse effect on the values associated with historic heritage identified in Schedule 5A and B (41) [Historic heritage]; and (k) activity does not have an adverse effect on any threatened or at risk, or regionally distinctive species, or any rare and uncommon ecosystem type including those identified in Schedule 4A [Significant indigenous biodiversity].